technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     UPDATE dbo.Payments SET PaymentDate = DATEADD(DAY, 1, PaymentDate)
     ```

-## Exercise 10: Update SAP from an alert in Power BI
+## Exercise 10: Update SAP from Power BI

 Contoso Retail also needs a way to flag risky customers in the SAP system whose payments tend to arrive late.
-In this exercise, a Power Automate flow is added in Power BI that initiates a business partner update in SAP.
+In this exercise, a Power Automate flow is added in the Power BI report that initiates a business partner update in SAP using OData.

+### Task 1: Import a Power Automate flow

+1. Access and log into [Power Automate](https://make.powerautomate.com).

+2. From the left menu, select **My flows**.
+Expand the **Import** menu item on the toolbar menu and select **Import Package (Legacy)**.

+3. asdf

 ### Task 1: Add a Power Automate visual and author the update flow